 Students will continue to be exposed to a range of carefully designed visual, aural, written and kinaesthetic resources and activities, catering to individual learning needs.
 Digital technologies will be employed where appropriate to improve independent learning skills.
-Apart from class favourites such as The Whiteboard Game, Sentence Races, Toad Stomp, Rapid Recognition, Quizlet Live and Kahoot, students will improve their ability to analyse various text types by completing comprehension tasks and written work.
-Students will also watch movies and short clips and express their opinion on characters and story line.
+Students will develop their ability to analyse various text types by completing comprehension tasks and written work.
+Students will also watch movies and short video clips and express their opinion on characters and stories.
+Students will recognise and engage with an increasing variety of text types and grammatical functions through reading and writing tasks.
+They will learn the skills needed to look up characters in a Chinese dictionary and use this as a tool for growing their lexicon.